FedeClaudi/Term.jl/docs/src/adv/progressbars.md

 job = addjob!(pbar; N=5)
 ```

 what's that? `Term`'s `ProgressBar`s can handle multiple "jobs" simultaneously.
 So if you have multiple things you want to keep track of (e.g. multiple nested loops), you can have a job for each.
-Next we start the peogress bar:
+Next we start the progress bar:
 ```Julia
 start!(pbar)
 ```